seatsio/seatsio.github.io/docs/REST API/api-overview/api-rate-limit.md

 In-browser calls by rendered charts (e.g. to fetch object statuses, or to create a hold token) also count towards the rate limit - not just API calls from your server to seats.io.

-The rate limit corresponds to about **100 renderings and 200 booked places per second**.
+80 concurrent requests corresponds to about **100 renderings and 200 booked places per second**.
 In other words: 100 new ticket buyers can enter your site every second and book 2 places, without hitting the concurrent requests rate limit.

 Be aware: this depends on a number of factors, such as the size of the chart, whether social distancing rules are in place, the number of already booked places etc.